CompAndSave/hugo-decap-ti/content/posts/hewlett-packard-offers-new-multifunction-printers-for-homes-and-businesses.md

 ---
-title: "Hewlett-Packard offers new multifunction printers for homes and businesses"
+title: "New HP multifunction printers for homes and businesses"
 date: 2013-05-27T01:46:00.000Z
 slug: hewlett-packard-offers-new-multifunction-printers-for-homes-and-businesses
 description: "Hewlett-Packard offers new multifunction printers for homes and businesses"